 It's hard to pick.
 I love them all.

-Hello you and welcome to the Science of Travel Podcast – the podcast that combines all things Earth, landscapes and travel destinations with Earth Science!
+Hello you and welcome to the Science of Travel Blog – the blog that combines all things Earth, landscapes and travel destinations with Earth Science!

-This episode is called: The Story of Rocks and we'll talk about the rock cycle.
+This article is called: The Story of Rocks and we'll talk about the rock cycle.

 Why should you care about rocks?